A few days with The Queen.

-- Be a leader just by speaking up.
+- Be a leader just by speaking up and contact an emergency plumber when you need plumbing services in California.
 And Wintour certainly does not waste nor mince her words.

 - Don’t be in fashion if you don’t like disruption.
 (Side note – I yearn for the day that legal leaders are saying this about the legal profession).

 And yes, sunglasses were worn while writing this blog post.
 Because, Anna.